-All materials can be purchased from your local hardware store with the exception of the VW accessories, These can be sources online, at an auto parts stores or better yet, from your local auto wrecker.
+All materials for this bunk bed can be purchased from your local hardware store with the exception of the VW accessories, These can be sourced online, at auto parts stores or better yet, from your local auto wrecker.

 - 2 sheets of 4’x8′ 3/4 inch MDF or plywood for the top and bottom bases

 - 11 sticks of 3/4″x4′ dowels for the safety railing/faux cargo rack

 - 7 pieces of 1″x2″x8′ furring strips for safety railing/faux cargo rack

 - 3 pieces 1″x3″x8′ furring strips for the ladder

 - 9 pieces of 2″x2″x8′ furring strips for the frames of doors and safety rail/faux cargo rack

 - 2 pieces of 2″x6″x8′ studs for ribs of curved front end